 She named the business after her pup, Honey, started doing pop ups, started selling out of those pop-ups in 20 minutes, and quickly realized this needed a home.
 Despite the pandemic, and despite it being December, Honey’s was born in the most dreamy space on Dundas West.

 Ash uses her baking know-how to create all the mix-ins, fillings, cookies and brownies that are stuffed into our ice cream.
 Her experience with the allergen-free community really dictates how she creates her treats.
-This is an ice cream business, but it's really an offering of joy in a time when we need it most.

 Honey’s is located on the indigenous land of the Ho-de-no-sau-nee-ga (Haudenosaunee), Anishinabewaki, Mississauagas of the Credit First Nation, and the Wendake-Nionwntsïo.